 The overall goal of the Reading Tutor is to help children learn to read.
 Ultimately, learning to read means learning to make meaning from print.
 Several bottlenecks present themselves along the way, for example sounding out new words, knowing the meaning of words, and integrating prior knowledge with new information from text.
 We focus here on one part of that overall goal: vocabulary acquisition - specifically, helping children learn the meaning of words.
 The core idea of this paper is: While a student is reading, explain unfamiliar words.
 Why?
 Children can learn vocabulary effectively from encountering words in everyday contexts, such as hearing stories read aloud (Robbins & Ehri 1994, Brett, Rothlein, & Hurley 1996), or reading text (Eller, Pappas, & Brown 1998; Nagy, Herman, & Anderson 1985).
 However, unannotated text alone may not provide enough information to learn much about the meaning of a word; adding information to text may help more than text alone.
-Rather than simply helping students understand text containing unfamiliar words - an assistive effect - we focus here on a learning effect: helping children learn new words.
+Rather than simply helping students understand text containing unfamiliar words.
 (Once you learn a new word, it's yours for a lifetime.)